 Overall, E-Comm shareholders named five new board members.
 The remaining members, who are designated by shareholders, were reconfirmed for another term by their nominating entities.
 A moment of appreciation was also shared for departing board members: Joe Keithley, Jen McCutcheon, Paul Mochrie, Wilson Wan, and Mike Welte.

 Doug Campbell returns as Board Chair, a position he has held since 2016.
 During today’s Annual General Meeting, Campbell acknowledged the tremendous efforts of E-Comm staff and the first responder community through extraordinary circumstances in 2021 including record emergency call volumes, extreme weather events, and multiple health crises.

 “From extreme summer heat, scorching forest fires, and relentless fall flooding, through to the ongoing COVID-19 pandemic and the opioid crisis in British Columbia, people across the province needed emergency services last year more than ever,” said Campbell.
 “On behalf of the Board, I want to thank everyone at E-Comm for their ongoing dedication to public safety and to recognize the resilient people who—no matter the circumstance—continue to work tirelessly to keep our communities safe by providing critical emergency communications services.”

 The Board of Directors is responsible for overseeing the company’s strategic planning and direction, finances and operating results.
 Management is accountable to the Board of Directors for day-to-day operations and administration.

-E-Comm shareholders nominate Board members who provide extensive knowledge and experience to the company through their work on the Board and as members of the Board’s standing committees.
+E-Comm shareholders and other stakeholders nominate Board members who provide extensive knowledge and experience to the company through their work on the Board and as members of the Board’s standing committees.

 |City of Abbotsford